 She’s got me there, it’s true.

-Taylor with a vodka, Felicia with a Coke Zero, we do a short tour of downstairs, four bedrooms, the office, kitchen, the extension with the workout area and three additional, currently unused, bedrooms.
-Then up the newest circular staircase, the children’s dorm, the work shop and eight more bedrooms.
+Taylor with a vodka, Felicia with a Coke Zero, we do a short tour of downstairs, five bedrooms, the office, kitchen, the extension with the workout area and three additional, currently unused, bedrooms.
+Then up the newest circular staircase, the children’s dorm, the work shop and nine more bedrooms.